NextGenerationEU diversified funding strategy in a nutshell

 A diversified funding strategy combines the use of different funding instruments and funding techniques with an open and transparent communication to the market participants.

-This approach will be in line with the best practice of big issuers.
-It will enable the Commission to raise the needed volumes in a smooth and efficient way.
-This will attract investors to Europe and strengthen the international role of the euro.
+This approach is in line with the best practice of big issuers.
+It is enabling the Commission to raise the needed volumes in a smooth and efficient way.
+This is attracting investors to Europe and strengthening the international role of the euro.